new92/InstaTools/IsVer/README.md

 - ~~Colored~~ ✅
 - GUI
 - Data visualization
-- Categorize the verified accounts
+- Categorize the verified accounts (sports, lifestyle, companies etc.)

 ## Expected files 📁
 The files expected to be created are: